Two IT professionals in a modern data center reviewing AI infrastructure on a laptop.

 CDW Validated Hybrid Architecture

-CDW delivers validated designs, governance frameworks, and lifecycle services that align your silicon + server choices to Azure Local.
+CDW delivers OEM-certified and validated designs… that align your silicon + server choices like Azure Local or any other HCI platform.

 Azure Innovation—Where Your Data Lives